Induction

 support worker connecting with other staff

-Time spent by managers and teams preparing a good induction for new healthcare support workers (HCSWs) will be well worth it.
+Time spent by managers and teams preparing a good induction for new support workers will be well worth it.
 Joining any new organisation or team can be stressful, particularly if it is an unfamiliar setting.
-HCSWs work in diverse roles as the new definition set out in CEL 23 describes, they may be staff providing direct or indirect patient care, handling patient sensitive data, or providing a service to patients.
+Support Workers work in diverse roles, they may be staff providing direct or indirect patient care, handling patient sensitive data, or providing a service to patients.

 Benefits of a good induction experience include:

-• A new HCSW will feel valued and welcomed
+• A new Support Worker will feel valued and welcomed

 • They will understand quickly how their role fits into the wider team / organisation